Show/hide formula

 visibility: hiddento hide the element while maintaining its layout space

-Hiding and showing elements and components via CSS keep their markup in the DOM, so use this approach only when you need to preserve state during frequent visibility changes.
+Hiding and showing elements and components using CSS styles means any HTML for those elements remain on the page.
+Use this approach when you need to preserve state during frequent visibility changes.